English

 Our Writing Process -

-This year we have introduced a new writing process that will be taught across the school.
+Our writing process is taught across the school.
 We immerse children in experiences and look at lots of different examples of a particular genre before exploring the more technical aspects of writing.
 Planning for writing is an important feature of our writing process, we also dedicate lots of time moving between demonstration writing, drafting and editing before publishing part or all of the final piece of writing.
 We then ensure that all children are able to reason about their writing choices.

 Phonics -